linode/docs/docs/security/mitigations/mitigating-memcached-amplification-attacks.md

 ## I'm running memcached.
 What do I do?

 Memcached should not be exposed to the internet.
 If your Linode is detected to be running a vulnerable memcached configuration, you will be alerted by our Support team.
-There are a few basic steps you can take to secure your memcachd instance.
+There are a few basic steps you can take to secure your memcached instance.

 * If you require memcached to communicate over a private network: